 Who Can File an Illinois Wrongful Death Lawsuit?

-In Illinois wrongful death cases, only certain people can file a wrongful death lawsuit.
-This right is granted to the personal representative of the deceased’s estate, typically a close family member (such as a surviving spouse, parent, or adult child).
-They file the claim on behalf of all eligible family members affected by the loss.
-If you’re unsure about your rights, our experienced wrongful death attorneys can assist you.
+In Illinois, only certain people can file a wrongful death lawsuit.
+This right goes to the personal representative of the deceased’s estate—usually a close family member like a surviving spouse, parent, or adult child.
+They file the claim on behalf of all eligible family members.
+If you’re unsure about your rights, our experienced wrongful death attorneys can provide legal counsel.

 How Do Illinois Wrongful Death Attorneys Prove Wrongful Death?